 Finally, there was an inner sanctum known as the Kodesh Kedoshim- the Holy of Holies- where the Kohein Gadol could enter only on Yom Kippur.
 The structure of the Temple mirrored what took place on Sinai.

 When the Temple was destroyed, the Jewish People, built synagogues- batei knesset.
 The synagogue is built to mirror the Temple in Jerusalem.
 Furthermore, the Synagogue is built to recreate the experience at Mount Sinai.

 Parshat Terumah Re-enacting The Revelation

-The Torah scrolls are stored in the ark. behind a curtain- which symbolises the cloud that Moses had to enter to receive the Torah and to bring it to the People.
-Even the act of carrying the Torah around the Synagogue, mirrors how Moses brought the Torah to the people.
+The Torah scrolls are stored in the ark. behind a curtain- which symbolizes the cloud that Moses had to enter to receive the Torah and to bring it to the People.
+Even the act of carrying the Torah around the Synagogue mirrors how Moses brought the Torah to the people.

 Most Synagogues will have an image of the 10 commandments on display, normally placed above the ark, to remind us of how the 10 commandments were given on Mount Sinai.

 When one enters a synagogue, one is not merely entering a house of Jewish prayer but is entering a space that allows one to feel as if one is standing at the foot of Sinai and hearing the Torah being given.

 Entering a synagogue or Shul is a powerful and spiritual moment.
 The Halacha states that when one enters a Shul, one enters with a sense of decorum and reverence.
 I stand before Hashem, as my ancestors did, at the foot of Sinai, accepting the Torah and connecting to its teachings.